WemXPro/service-proxmox/README.md

-# Proxmox integration for WemX
+Proxmox Integration for WemX

+Note: The new and improved Proxmox version is currently in beta.
+It’s not fully stable yet, but it can be used publicly.
+Just be aware that order processing (such as cloning) may take a few minutes in this version.

-Start selling Proxmox VMs using WemX
+Start Selling Proxmox VMs with WemX

-Users can buy a VM and WemX will create it using the API, in addition WemX will create a user account on the Proxmox panel and give the user access to manage their server directly on the Proxmox Panel.
+With this integration, users can purchase a VM, and WemX will automatically create it using the Proxmox API.
+In addition, WemX will generate a user account on the Proxmox panel and grant the customer direct access to manage their server from there.

-Manage power actions from WemX, such as start, stop, shutdown and reboot the VM.
-WemX also displays the resources being used by the VM such as Memory, disk space, CPU etc...
+You can also manage power actions directly from WemX—such as starting, stopping, shutting down, and rebooting the VM.
+WemX further provides insights into VM resource usage, including memory, disk space, CPU, and more.

 ![image](https://github.com/WemXPro/service-proxmox/assets/58806240/3b9cd437-0267-4302-98a4-c7732afb5259)